Pathways: Pharmacy Technician

 Please Note: Anyone wishing to intern or work in a pharmacy in Oregon must obtain a Pharmacy Technician License through the Oregon Board of Pharmacy.
 A thorough criminal background check is included in the application process.
 The initial license is for one year.
 During that year you must pass a national certification exam.
 Once you receive your national certification, you can apply to become a Certified Pharmacy Technician.
 Please contact the Oregon Board of Pharmacy at 971-673-0001 or visit the Oregon Board of Pharmacy website if you have specific questions

-Optional Internship (please contact Laurie Chadwick at 971-722-6233 or Occupational Skills Training at 971-722-6127 for information): Students wanting hands-on experience have the option of developing a second term internship through PCC Occupational Skills Training.
+Optional Internship please contact Occupational Skills Training at 971-722-6127 for information: Students wanting hands-on experience have the option of developing a second term internship through PCC Occupational Skills Training.
 This process is much like looking for work.
 Students take the lead role in finding their own employer to provide a work site for an internship.
 PCC does not "provide" you with an internship.
 PCC will guide students in developing an internship and then work with the employer during the internship period.
 PCC does cover the workman's compensation for the student during the internship.
 To be eligible for an internship through the Occupational Skills Training Program you must have obtained your Oregon Pharmacy Technician License and national certification by passing the PTCB national certification exam.